danilvpetrov/entain/README.md

 curl -i -X GET "http://localhost:8000/v1/races?visibleOnly=true"
 ```

-Please note that that if `visibleOnly` is set to false or not set at all, both
+Please note that if `visibleOnly` is set to false or not set at all, both
 visible and non-visible races will be returned.

 #### Ordering races